kurtosis-tech/kurtosis/docs/docs/quickstart.md

 1. **Validation:** Kurtosis ran several validations against your plan, including validating that the Postgres image exists
 1. **Execution:** Kurtosis executed the validated plan inside the enclave to start a Postgres container

-Note that Kurtosis did not execute anything until _after_ interpretation and validation completed.
-You can think of interpretation and validation like Kurtosis' "compilation" for your distributed system: we can catch many errors before any containers run, which shortens the dev loop and reduces the resource burden on your machine.
+Note that Kurtosis did not execute anything until _after_ Interpretation and Validation completed.
+You can think of Interpretation and Validation like Kurtosis' "compilation" for your distributed system: we can catch many errors before any containers run, which shortens the dev loop and reduces the resource burden on your machine.

 We call this approach [multi-phase runs][multi-phase-runs-reference].
-While it has powerful benefits, the major gotcha for new Kurtosis users is that _you cannot reference execution-time values like IP address in Starlark_ because they simply don't exist at interpretation time.
+While it has powerful benefits, the stumbling point for new Kurtosis users is that _you cannot reference Execution values like IP address in Starlark_ because they simply don't exist at Interpretation time.
 We'll see how to work around this limitation later.

 Add some data
 -------------